DesconBelgrade/Klimerko/README.md

 # Hardware Assembly

 Once you’ve got all the components and tools ready, it’s time to begin the assembly process.

+When soldering, make sure that there's no solder between any two pins (connection holes in the board) on any of the components **before** plugging the device into a power source.
+**Pay attention to VIN and GND** pins on the NodeMCU, because shorting (connecting) those two pins together **will fry** NodeMCU and possibly the power source it's connected to.

 ## 3D Case Preparation